Looking for information but not sure where to start?

 We offer supervision on a part-time or full-time basis.
 Supervision opportunities include a mix of assessment and intervention experiences.
 We strive to nurture astute, current, and highly competent clinicians who will ultimately become independent practitioners.
 Supervision will be administered in accordance with CPO guidelines and will focus on case discussion and preparation for registration exams.

 Psychologists in supervised practice will gain assessment experience with a range of options, including our Multidisciplinary Team Signature Assessment—a unique psychoeducational assessment that includes comprehensive ADHD testing plus mental health measures.
 Our Multidisciplinary Team Focus Forward 360 Assessment for ADHD provides additional assessment experience in supervised practice.
-Our psychologists also conduct Autism Spectrum Disorder (ASD) assessments, and there may be opportunities to participate in these assessments depending on interest and availability.
+Our psychologists also conduct Autism Assessments, and there may be opportunities to participate in these assessments depending on interest and availability.

 For assessment, clinicians in supervised practice will develop skills in diagnostic interviewing, administering standardized assessment measures, making clinical formulations and diagnoses, writing reports, collaborating with colleagues in Clinical Team Meetings where data are presented and discussed, and providing feedback to clients.
 Teaching related to evidence-based assessment, ethical practice, and jurisprudence guidelines is incorporated into our supervision for registration program.